Swordwhale Walking: Illustration, stories, photojourneys, videos

 net or mesh bags

-good for containing those water bottles behind the seat, for containing stuff in the holds, for collecting clams and mussels or seashells
+good for containing those water bottles behind the seat, (they sink!) for containing stuff in the holds, for collecting clams and mussels or seashells

 find them at dollar stores (beach bags) or dive shops (goodie bags for diving)